oracle/docker-images/OracleDatabase/README.md

 	docker exec -ti <container name> sqlplus pdbadmin@ORCLPDB1

-### Running scripts on startup
+### Running scripts after setup and on startup
-The docker images can be configured to run scripts on startup.
+The docker images can be configured to run scripts after setup and on startup.
 Currently `sh` and `sql` extensions are supported.
+For post-setup scripts just mount the volume `/opt/oracle/scripts/setup` or extend the image to include scripts in this directory.
-You can either mount the volume `/opt/oracle/scripts` or extend the image to include scripts in this directory.
-After the image is started the scripts in `/opt/oracle/scripts` will be executed against the image.
+For post-startup scripts just mount the volume `/opt/oracle/scripts/startup` or extend the image to include scripts in this directory.

+After the database is setup and/or started the scripts in those folders will be executed against the database in the container.
 SQL scripts will be executed as sysdba, shell scripts will be executed as the current user.
 To ensure proper order it is recommended to prefix your scripts with a number.
-For example
+For example `01_users.sql`, `02_permissions.sql`, etc.

+**Note:** The startup scripts will also be executed after the first time database setup is complete.

-`01_users.sql`, `02_permissions.sql`, etc. The example below mounts the local directory scripts to `/opt/oracle/scripts` which is then searched for custom scripts:
+The example below mounts the local directory myScripts to `/opt/oracle/myScripts` which is then searched for custom startup scripts:

-    docker run --name oracle-ee -p 1521:1521 -v /home/oracle/scripts:/opt/oracle/scripts -v /home/oracle/oradata:/opt/oracle/oradata oracle/database:12.2.0.1-ee
+    docker run --name oracle-ee -p 1521:1521 -v /home/oracle/myScripts:/opt/oracle/scripts/startup -v /home/oracle/oradata:/opt/oracle/oradata oracle/database:12.2.0.1-ee

 ## Known issues